emoran/vscode-anypoint-monitor/README.md

 ### 🗺️ Application Flow Diagrams

-- **Visualize Mule Flows**: Fetch a CloudHub 2.0 deployment and render flow/sub-flow relationships with `AM: Application Diagram`.
+- **Visualize Mule Flows**: Fetch a CloudHub 2.0 deployment or select a local JAR file to render flow/sub-flow relationships with `AM: Application Diagram`.
+- **Local & Remote Support**: Choose from CloudHub deployments or browse for local Mule application JAR files on your computer.
 - **Instant Graphs**: Inspect the generated Mermaid diagram directly inside VSCode and reuse it in architecture docs.
-- **In-Artifact Parsing**: The command downloads the deployment JAR in-memory, scans Mule XML, and highlights cross-file dependencies for faster onboarding.
+- **In-Artifact Parsing**: Downloads deployment JARs in-memory or reads local files, scans Mule XML, and highlights cross-file dependencies for faster onboarding.

 ### 🔌 API Management